AnyChart/docs.anychart.com/Maps/Labels.md

 ```

-There are some properties that are not mentioned in the data set, but still we can get those values and show them in labels.
+There are some properties that are not mentioned in the data set, but still it's possible to get those values and show them in labels.
 Let's get the longitude and latitude using {api:anychart.core.ChoroplethPoint#getFeatureProp}getFeatureProp(){api} method:

 ```
 // get some values from geoJSON